Camel caravans were common in 1881 Tashkent

 Via Europe to Asiatic Russia

-(The last line is written in English.)
+(The last line is written in English.) -—The editorial office.

-Johann Penner: Evictions in Uzbekistan
+Johannes Penner: Evictions in Bukhara

-published 1 Feb 1882 p 2:3
+published 1 Feb.
+1882 p.
+2:3.

 The following letter from one suffering person to another was made available to us by brother [in Christ Jakob] Janzen [above].
 We consider it an important contribution to the history of the migrants.
 It is also interesting that it looks into the inner community relations and expresses the mutual friendly attitudes.
 It reads as follows:

-Written at the Bukharian border on 11 Oct.
-1881.
+Written at the Bukharian border on Oct.
+11, 1881.